edges-collab/px14400_patch/README.md

 To apply the patch:

-1. Download the original drivers from Vitrek
+1. Download and unzip the original drivers from Vitrek
 2. Download this git reposority
 3. cd into this folder
 4. Run ./apply_patch.sh -p /path/to/PX14400/driver/source/directory